ljeck3/RSVP-PWA-Prototype/README.md

 2. Fill out the form to "RSVP"
 3. Watch you response add to the Google Sheet: https://docs.google.com/spreadsheets/d/1zu1BohxlLZPIIplup4HPiJUZuR-NY_ZQpa-YWT6BhYk/edit?gid=0#gid=0

+## About IndexedDB and Firebase

+I am struggling to understand right now, so this is not currently working.
+This branch contains at least the start of attempting to set this up.

 ## Authors

 Levi Eck